 This piece was co-authored by Shachin Prabhat, a senior principal at Infosys Consulting.

-Dan has nearly 25 years of management consulting experience in retail, CPG and distribution industries.
-He currently manages the supply chain group in the U.S., overseeing some of our top client accounts such as XPO Logistics, TKE, Sprint, and Microsoft.
-He is also a member of our U.S. leadership team, reporting into our unit head.
-Dan has worked across all components of business and technical transformations.
+Dan has 25 years of management consulting experience across the retail, CPG and distribution industries.
+He currently manages the supply chain group for Infosys Consulting in the U.S., overseeing some of our top clients such as XPO Logistics, TKE, Sprint and Microsoft.
+He is also a member of the U.S. leadership team and leads a number of corporate initiatives to support our firm’s growth strategy.
+Dan has worked across all components of business and technical transformations during his career.
 Prior to joining Infosys Consulting, he led the consumer packaged goods, retail, and distribution service practice at Capgemini Consulting.